Save to List My Reading List

 [Name of the Nonprofit Organization or Corporation] is designated as a public benefit corporation.

-Nonprofit Articles of Incorporation, Nonprofit exempt purpose and Dissolution
+Nonprofit Articles of Incorporation: IRS Exempt Purpose and Dissolution

-Every version of the form 1023 since the beginning of time has asked for the exact location of these two clauses in your articles of incorporation, and IRS is very specific when it comes to this language.
+Every version of the Form 1023 since the beginning of time has asked for the exact location of these two clauses in your articles of incorporation, and the IRS is very specific when it comes to this language.

-As for dissolution of assets, obviously you could rely on the laws of your state to dissolve your assets in case of termination of the corporation, however, by doing so you are giving your assets to the state and the state will decide what to do with them.
-It’s far better to have a dissolution clause in place to ensure that your assets will end up where you want them to go – for example, be donated to other nonprofits or an organization of your choice.
+As for dissolution of assets, obviously you could rely on the laws of your state to dissolve your assets in case of termination of the corporation, however, by doing so you're giving your assets to the state and the state will decide what to do with them.
+It's far better to have a dissolution clause in place to ensure that your assets will end up where you want them to go; for example, be donated to other nonprofits or an organization of your choice.

 4.01 Non-profit Nature